postsharp/Metalama/README.md

 > You can try PostSharp "Caravela" in your browser, without installing anything, at <https://try.postsharp.net/>.

 This is the home repo for PostSharp "Caravela", a Roslyn-based meta-programming framework C# with focus on aspect-oriented programmning, code generation and code validation.
-We use this repo for discussions.
+We use this repo for discussions and bug reports.

 ## Table of contents